Purpose

 Four Classes Of Awards

-Junior Faculty Awards (2 @ $2000) – for the interdisciplinary work and a significant discovery they have contributed to the scientific field while at Penn State in their current role.
-For the sake of this award, Junior Faculty are defined as assistant professors not yet tenured or having received tenure within the past academic year.
+Early-career Faculty Awards (2 @ $2000) – for the interdisciplinary work and a significant discovery they have contributed to the scientific field while at Penn State in their current role.
+For the sake of this award, Early-career Faculty Members are defined as assistant professors not yet tenured or having received tenure within the past academic year.
 This award requires a nomination/endorsement by the faculty’s department head in the form of a support letter.
 A full list off application items required:

-Non-Tenure Line Research Faculty and Research Staff Award (1 @ $1500) – (Project/research associate, staff, or non-tenure track research faculty) based on work done at PSU in interdisciplinary research they have provided in the prior 1-2 years.
+Non-Tenure Line Research Faculty and Research Staff Award (1 @ $1500) Ranks equivalent to researcher, assistant research professor, and associate research professor promoted in the past academic year, and staff based on work done at PSU in interdisciplinary research they have provided in the prior 1-2 years.
 This award requires 2 support letters from colleagues/supervisors that are familiar with the individual’s research and have received support.
 A full list off application items required:

 Post-Doctoral Scholar (1 @ $1500) – Postdoctoral Scholars at Penn State who have worked on a successful interdisciplinary research project in the past year while at Penn State.
 This award requires a letter of support from the Postdoctoral Scholar’s advisor and a letter of support from someone knowledgeable in the applicant's field of study.
 A full list off application items required: